 That is not to say that formal elements always remain timeless.
 One of the major observations over Francis Ford Coppola’s APOCALYPSE NOW was that it had many ‘weird’ things in it, compared to the kind of films that were being made at that time.
 “However, after 40 years, today those elements don’t seem that weird”.
 Like Dulac, Coppola suggests that today’s avant-garde creates a foundation for tomorrow’s popular art and that is why he feels that APOCALYPSE NOW feels more contemporary today and there could be a new cut of it.
 Still, formal evolution is not as fast as political changes.

 This brings me to the question of whether we can avoid politicization of the image in a narrative fiction film or separate the political and formal elements of the work.
-Film, especially, is an art form of an infinite canvas – rightly so, being able to imitate our life very closely – which encourages analysis in many diverse areas.
+Film, especially, is an art form of an infinite canvas – rightly so, being able to imitate our life very closely – which encourages scrutinization in very diverse areas.
 And of course, its experience is different for every viewer, thus changing that politics for each one of them.
 However, I still believe we can discuss the separation of politics & formal elements of a film, by assuming degrees of its suggested inclination to politics.